idylik/mlp-cnn-pytorch/README.md

 # Using PyTorch to build a MultiLayer Perceptron Neural Network and a Convolutional Neural Network
-Fundamentals of Machine Learning class (University of Montreal) Implementation of a neural network trainer for univariate regression with minibatch stochastic gradient descent Experimentation with the Rotated FashionMNIST dataset
+Fundamentals of Machine Learning class (University of Montreal) - Homework 3

+Implementation of a neural network trainer for univariate regression with minibatch stochastic gradient descent

+Experimentation with the Rotated FashionMNIST dataset